rsangole/capstone_project/README.md

 * **images** : Holds images from EDA and modeling activities
 * **src** : Holds all the scripts for EDA, plotting, modeling and dashboarding.
 Does not hold scripts for converting data from `raw` to `processed` state.
 These scripts reside in `munge`.
 * **kaggle_original_data** : Holds data and scripts pulled from the West Nile Virus Kaggle competition.
+* **docs** : Holds literature research and other project related information
-* **reports** : holds markdown, jupyter notebooks, dashboards and PDF reports created throughout the project
+* **reports** : Holds markdown, jupyter notebooks, dashboards and PDF reports created throughout the project